 - 2. Mill Creek from Brackenville Road to Route 7. - 3.
 Pike Creek from Route 72 to Henderson Road. - (g) Designated use from PA/DE line to the dam at Curtis Paper. - (h) Designated use from PA/DE line to Wilmington city line. - (i) Goal use not currently attained. - (j) Parts of these waters are APPROVED shellfish harvesting areas.
-Information on areas where shellfish may be taken should be obtained from the Shellfish & Recreational Waters Branch, Watershed Assessment Section, Division of Watershed Stewardship, Department of Natural Resources and Environmental Control. - (k) Includes Primehook Creek watershed. - (I) Includes assorted minor watersheds not explicitly associated with any other designated stream basin. - (m) The specific portions of the Atlantic Ocean and the Delaware Bay for which the ERES designation shall apply shall be delineated in the Pollution Control Strategy developed for each of those waterbodies.
-The ERES designation for the Atlantic Ocean and the Delaware Bay does not include water explicitly associated with any other designated stream basis (e.g., Delaware Bay does not include St. Jones River). - (n) The Delaware Bay extends from River Mile 0.0 to 48.2 as shown on Figure 1.
+Information on areas where shellfish may be taken should be obtained from the Shellfish & Recreational Waters Branch, Watershed Assessment Section, Division of Water Resources, Department of Natural Resources and Environmental Control. - (k) Includes Primehook Creek watershed. - (I) Includes assorted minor watersheds not explicitly associated with any other designated stream basin.

-- (o) The Delaware River extends from River Mile 48.2 to 78.8 as shown in Figure 1. - (p) The Nanticoke River from the upstream-most limits of the City of Seaford to the Maryland State Line and the Broad Creek from the upstream-most limits of the Town of Laurel to the confluence with the Nanticoke River have special criteria in subsection 4.5 that are protective of open water fish and shellfish, shallow-water bay grass and migratory fish spawning and nursery designated uses consistent with the Maryland portion of the tidal Nanticoke River and as described in the U.S. Environmental Protection Agency document Ambient Water Quality Criteria for Dissolved Oxygen, Water Clarity and Chlorophyll a for the Chesapeake Bay and its Tidal Tributaries (EPA 903-R-03-002).
-Attainment of the water quality criteria that apply to these waters will be determined following the guidelines documented within the same document and any future published addendums or modifications to that original publication. - (q) ERES designation is for Burrows Run from the Pennsylvania Line to the confluence with Red Clay Creek - (r) The Murderkill River from the Route 1 Bridge to the confluence with Delaware Bay has special dissolved oxygen criteria in subsection 4.5 that are protective of the wetland dominated tidal river designated use. - x his designated water use to be protected throughout entire stream basin - water uses not designated in the stream basin - waters of exceptional recreational or ecological significance - \\ includes shellfish propagation
+- (m) The specific portions of the Atlantic Ocean and the Delaware Bay for which the ERES designation shall apply shall be delineated in the Pollution Control Strategy developed for each of those waterbodies.
+The ERES designation for the Atlantic Ocean and the Delaware Bay does not include water explicitly associated with any other designated stream basis (e.g., Delaware Bay does not include St. Jones River). - (n) The Delaware Bay extends from River Mile 0.0 to 48.2 as shown on Figure 1. - (o) The Delaware River extends from River Mile 48.2 to 78.8 as shown in Figure 1. - (p) The Nanticoke River from the upstream-most limits of the City of Seaford to the Maryland State Line and the Broad Creek from the upstream-most limits of the Town of Laurel to the confluence with the Nanticoke River have special criteria in Section 4.5 that are protective of open water fish and shellfish, shallow-water bay grass and migratory fish spawning and nursery designated uses consistent with the Maryland portion of the tidal Nanticoke River and as described in the U.S. Environmental Protection Agency document Ambient Water Quality Criteria for Dissolved Oxygen, Water Clarity and Chlorophyll a for the Chesapeake Bay and its Tidal Tributaries (EPA 903-R-03-002).
+Attainment of the water quality criteria that apply to these waters will be determined following the guidelines documented within the same document and any future published addendums or modifications to that original publication. - (q) ERES designation is for Burrows Run from the Pennsylvania Line to the confluence with Red Clay Creek - x his designated water use to be protected throughout entire stream basin - water uses not designated in the stream basin - waters of exceptional recreational or ecological significance - includes shellfish propagation